Capping-WAR/documentation/docs/war_api.md

 sidebar_label: War API
 ---

 The WAR API is built using [swagger](https://swagger.io) which simplifies the definition process of building an API.
-In addition it builds the controller stubs in a dozen or so languages for your conveiance.
+In addition, it builds the controller stubs in a dozen or so languages for your convenience.
 It is a powerful tool in the hands of a full stack developer

 ## Where do I find the Endpoints?

-To see a detialed description of all API endpoints, visit [war.marist.ai:8080/api/v1/ui](http://war.marist.ai:8080/api/v1/ui).
+To see a detailed description of all API endpoints, visit [war.marist.ai:8080/api/v1/ui](http://war.marist.ai:8080/api/v1/ui).
 There you will find one of the many reasons Swagger Codegen is so powerful, comprehensive and interactive documentation.

 ## Updating the API Endpoints